neumino/neumino.github.io/movies.md

-### The Gracefield Incident
+### Detroit
-*Released on 2017-07-21, vote average 5.3*
+*Released on 2017-07-28, vote average 6*

-On August 16, 2013, the Supreme Court mandated the CIA to declassify files that had been kept secret for the past 75 years.
-Visual records of documented paranormal events were released to the public.
-The following incident took place in Gracefield, Quebec.
+A police raid in Detroit in 1967 results in one of the largest citizens&#39; uprisings in the history of the United States.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/z4LRvzyHN9Q?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/HFeWsDpy9y0?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>